JumperWasHere/assessment-1.1/Angular.md

 By using the above tech stack, create a dashboard interface that consist of **two**(2) main module (Sign In and Dashboard).
 The module must consume the API listed in **API section** on each modules.
 The finished code need to be store/put in your [Github](http://github.com) repository and make it public.
 Then you will required to give the repository link at the end of this test.

+Please note that when **Sign In** process is success, server will response a **Bearer Token**.
+The token need to be send on each API call.
+See this [link](https://stackoverflow.com/questions/52468071/how-to-send-jwt-token-as-authorization-header-in-angular-6?answertab=votes#tab-top) for more info.

 ### Sign In

 This module is for authenticate user before allowing them to access the **Dashboard** module.
 Code the **Sign In** module User Interface in Angular using HTML and Sass.
 Use the below credential to authenticate the user:
   - email: **user@aemenersol.com**
   - password: **Test@123**

-Please note that all API endpoint except `/api/account/login` is protected and you need to send **Bearer Token** header when requesting other API endpoint.

 #### User Interface